ethmarks/ethmarks.github.io/content/posts/mercator.md

 description: Meractor's 1569 World Map was useless for navigation because of its numerous errors
 ---

+*Note: This was written as a project for my English class.
+I didn't intend to publish it, but after spending days iterating on it and also writing over 300 lines of code for the web demos, I decided that I spent too much effort on this not to publish it.*

 ## Introduction

 Most maps these days use the Mercator Projection.
 It's pretty much the default map projection.
 Google Maps uses it, for example.